sdiehl/zero-to-qed/docs/src/08_effects.md

 ## Combining Monadic Operations

-Functions like `mapM` and `filterM` combine monadic operations over collections.
+Functions like `mapM` and `filterMap` combine monadic operations over collections.
 Map a fallible function over a list and either get all the results or the first failure.
 Filter a list with a predicate that consults external state.
 These combinators emerge naturally once you have the abstraction.
 They are not special cases but instances of a general pattern, composable because they respect the monad laws.

 ```lean
 {{#include ../../src/ZeroToQED/Effects.lean:combining_monads}}